 On June 28, 2015, the Company purchased from Great Western Minerals Group Ltd. ("GWMG") its interest in the Red Wine Property for \$20,000.
 GWMG had acquired its approximate 50% interest in the Red Wine Property pursuant to an option agreement between the Company and GWMG dated July 23, 2010.
 Following the acquisition, the Company now owns 100% of the Red Wine Property.
 Although the Company has written-down costs for accounting purposes, the Company still holds the Red Wine Property.
 The Red Wine property is located approximately 100 km north-east of Churchill Falls, Labrador.
-The majority of these claims do not require any funding until the year 2022, at which time, depending on the rare earth element market, Search can decide whether to continue work on this property.
+The majority of these claims do not require any expenditure until the year 2022.